tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/teo_zone_setting.html.markdown

 The `web_socket` object supports the following:

 * `switch` - (Required, String) Whether to enable custom WebSocket timeout setting.
-When it&#39;s off: it means to keep the default WebSocket connection timeout period, which is 15 seconds.
+When is off: it means to keep the default WebSocket connection timeout period, which is 15 seconds.
 To change the timeout period, please set it to on.
 * `timeout` - (Optional, Int) Sets timeout period in seconds.
 Maximum value: 120.

 ## Attributes Reference